JamieJQuinn/Lagrange/_posts/2021-01-20-analysing-ci-in-joss.md

 ```
 I could reform the URL easily *and* use the ID as just that; a unique ID.

 I should note that much of the above code was wrapped in a loop which iterated through the pages of the index (i.e. `"https://joss.theoj.org/papers/published?page="+str(i)`).
-I've skipped a fair bit of this kind of code here to focus on the webscraping.
-You can find the real in the [github repository](https://github.com/JamieJQuinn/joss-scraper).
+See the Github repo linked at the top of the page for the full source code.

 ## Scraping the metadata